MSW Enrollment Guide

 Tuition Deposit Instructions

-If you're starting in summer 2021 or fall 2021, submit your $300 deposit within 14 days of receiving your decision letter to hold your spot in the Western Colorado MSW Program.
+For the incoming summer 2022 classes, submit your $300 deposit within 14 days of receiving your decision letter to hold your spot in the Western Colorado MSW Program.

 The deposit is non-refundable, but the full amount will be credited to your first tuition payment.